veenayaksirohi/Banking_application/BackEnd/Readme.md

 - ❌ **Audit Logging**: Limited transaction audit trails
 - ❌ **Email Notifications**: No email alerts for transactions

+- ❌ **Prisma client platform**: When containerizing, ensure the Prisma client includes engines for your container platform (for example `linux-musl-openssl-3.0.x`).
+If you see a runtime error complaining the client was generated for `windows`, regenerate the client for Linux (run `npx prisma generate` in WSL, a Linux CI runner, or add `binaryTargets` to `prisma/schema.prisma`).

 ### **Recommended Enhancements**
 1. **Security Upgrades**:
    - Implement bcrypt password hashing